Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Experimental setup

 \subsubsection{Model selection and final evaluation}

 We chose the macro-average validation recall as our main objective, favoring models that perform well on all validation domains with equal importance (macro-averaging disregards sample count per domain).
 After the 30 training epochs, the model from the epoch with the best validation recall is saved and evaluated on the test domain set.
 This final evaluation is identical to the validation process but is using the test query samples $Q_{test}$ and test database $DB_{test}$.
-A holistic overview of the entire experimental setup is provided in~\figref{fig:experimental-setup-overview}.